 Come talk to the Robotics Lab staff about your project.
 We can point you in the right direction, help you learn how to program robots, and tell you what is possible.
 You can email us or book a Robotics Lab Consultation.
 If you cannot make it at the existing booking times, please contact us to arrange another.

-What is a robot, and what use for they have in Architecture & Construction?
+What is a robot, and what use do they have in Architecture & Construction?

 A robot is simply a machine built to carry out a complex series of actions with a degree of autonomy.
 In Architecture & Construction, we often use robots to fabricate things that are otherwise too complex or difficult to fabricate otherwise.

 What materials can I use with the robots?

 Robots are able to work with any material possible.
 Weight, tooling and safety considerations limit some material choices.
 Book a robotics lab consultation to discuss your material choices.
 Any materials supplied by students will also need an MSDS.